 To learn more about the historical background, download the brochure “The Decree of 321: Cologne, the Emperor and Jewish History” (MiQua.
 LVR-Jewish Museum in the Archaeological Quarter, Cologne).

 Information about the diverse activities of the anniversary year can still be found here.

 Germania Judaica, the Cologne Jewish Library, was cooperating in two other exciting projects:

 Jewish Cologne on the Right Bank of the Rhine

 The Jewish Cemetery in Deutz and its Historical Contexts – in cooperation with the Steinheim Institute for German-Jewish History at the University of Duisburg-Essen.

-For the event on 29.08.2021 you can find a detailed report with many photos here.
+For the presentation of the project on site on 29.08.2021, you can find a detailed report with many photos here.

 An exhibition at the Museum Ludwig in Cologne

 Read our blog post by curator Barbara Engelbach.